 My Creative Process Breakdown

-A lot of people approach me and ask about my creative process.
+A lot of people approach me and ask about the creative process of my art photography.
 In this post I outline my work process.

 Every project is unique and I typically take one year to complete a body of work.